-This passages from Trust Me, I’m Lying:
+This passage is from Ryan Holiday in Trust Me, I'm Lying:

 Once the mind has accepted a plausible explanation for something, it becomes a framework for all the information that is perceived after it.
 We’re drawn, subconsciously, to fit and contort all the subsequent knowledge we receive into our framework, whether it fits or not.
 Psychologists call this “cognitive rigidity”.
 The facts that built an original premise are gone, but the conclusion remains—the general feeling of our opinion floats over the collapsed foundation that established it.